amosproj/amos2025ss02-building-documentation-management-system/README.md

 ## Getting Started
 1. Clone the repository
 2. Follow setup instructions in each service directory
-3. Use `docker-compose up` inside BitAndBeam, to start all services
+3. Use `docker compose up` inside BitAndBeam, to start all services in development mode
+4. Use `docker compose -f docker-compose-prod.yml up` inside BitAndBeam, to start all services in production mode
-4. Setup GitHub Secrets for DOCKER_USERNAME, DOCKER_PASSWORD, SERVER_HOST, SERVER_USER, SERVER_SSH_KEY to trigger Docker image publish on push to main
+4. Setup GitHub Secrets for PROJECT_SERVER_IP, SSH_USER, SSH_PRIVATE_KEY to trigger web service start by GitHub Actions on push to main
+5. Access web service at [amos.b-iq.net](http://amos.b-iq.net/) after successful Github Actions workflow

 ## Contributing
 - Please see `CONTRIBUTING.md` (to be added)